-Compliance Officer 6255 Sunset Blvd., 21st Floor Los Angeles, CA 90028 (323) 337-9151 (phone) (888) 238-2385 (fax) PHC-Compliance@ahf.org
+Compliance Officer 1710 N. La Brea Ave Los Angeles, CA 90046 (323) 337-9151 Sandra.Holzner@ahf.org

-3. Compliance Training and Education
+IV.
+Compliance Training and Education

 AHF Managed Care directors and managers are responsible for ensuring their staff is trained on how to perform their jobs lawfully and ethically.
-The Compliance Officer is responsible for developing and overseeing the implementation of formal compliance trainings specifically related to detecting, reporting, and preventing fraud, waste and abuse.
+The Compliance Officer is responsible for developing and overseeing the implementation of formal compliance training specifically related to detecting, reporting, and preventing fraud, waste and abuse.

 All AHF Managed Care staff, agents, and contractors receive compliance training within ninety (90) days of initial hire and are required to participate in formal compliance training at least annually thereafter.
 Training is launched through AHF's "AHF University".
-Additionally, informal compliance training shall go on throughout the year, for example, at staff meetings, or through email updates from the Compliance Officer.
-Compliance trainings will educate participants on the various anti-fraud laws and penalties (i.e., Anti-Kickback, False Claims, Stark) and will emphasize AHF's nonretaliation policy as well as whistleblower protections.
+Additionally, informal compliance training is provided throughout the year, for example, at staff meetings, or through email updates from the Compliance Officer.
+Compliance training educates participants on the various anti-fraud laws and penalties (i.e., Anti-Kickback, False Claims, Stark) and will emphasize AHF's non-retaliation policy as well as whistleblower protections.
 Training also includes an overview of the Compliance and Anti- Fraud Plan which reviews:

-- An overview of how to ask compliance questions, request compliance clarification or report suspected or detected noncompliance. - Requirements to report to AHF actual or suspected noncompliance or potential FWA; - Provides examples of reportable noncompliance that an employee might observe; - A review of potential conflicts of interest and AHF's system for disclosure of conflicts of interest; - An overview of the monitoring and auditing process; and - A review of the laws that govern employee conduct AHF's programs. - Special Investigations Unit Role
+- An overview of how to ask compliance questions, request compliance clarification or report suspected or detected noncompliance. - Requirements to report to AHF actual or suspected noncompliance or potential FWA. - Provides examples of reportable noncompliance that an employee might observe. - A review of potential conflicts of interest and AHF's system for disclosure of conflicts of interest. - An overview of the monitoring and auditing process; and - A review of the laws that govern employee conduct on AHF's programs. - Special Investigations Unit Role